lnxs-prsn/random_name_generator0/LEARNING_JOURNAL.md

         - then saw small error in the open() fixed it and
         - forgot to remove the argument I gave to readlines
         - 10 minutes wasted solving problem that does not exist.

+3.10/ 30 min
+    - 30 min used for preparing interview
+    - I wasted time trying to decide the scope despite the checklist already having the scope decided
+      - I forgot how to read the checklist
+    - solving this from the checklist
+      - Verify user can choose how many names to generate